jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 - Instance variables are scoped at the object (instance) level.
 All methods defined within the same class will have access to the value of that instance variable and the values of those instance variables are generally unique between instances.

+#### Additions:
+- Instance variables exist as long as the object instance that contains them exists.
+Instance variables can be accessed by instance methods even those variables are not initialized or explicitly passed to instance methods.

 ---

 ##### 26